Well festivals are returning after years off, and I couldn’t be more excited to get back out there that I’m considering them all.

 In the meantime, I’d love to shake your hand (and maybe give a hug) to anyone who comes to visit me at these:

-Business Tip – When to Do a Show and When to Pass
+When to Do a Trade Show or Festival Booth and When to Pass

-I’ve done a few shows now, some I’ve been thrilled with, and some I’ve regretted.
+I’ve done trade shows for about a decade, some I’ve been thrilled with, and some I’ve regretted.

 After all this time here’s my biggest tip for doing a show.